choman/corporate_dpi/README.md

 # Abstract

-This is an attempt to document how to get things in Linux (specifically Ubuntu) to work behind a corporate proxy where MITM may be required.
+This is an attempt to document how to get things in Linux (specifically Ubuntu) to work behind a corporate DPI/proxy where MITM may be required.

 ## View certs